timqian/tplayer/README.md

-# A console music player with audio spectrum
+# A terminal music player with audio spectrum

 ![](./demo.gif)